sahilrajput03/sahilrajput03/learn-bash.md

 ## learn htop

 - You can use `u` key to show users of a particular user.
 Its helpful say when you have several users and you wanna see who's consuming maximum resources of cpu becoz of some db's or servers running by those users.
 - You can use `f2` which is **Setup** to make the ui according to what you need: say you may add `Cpu Average` to you ui.
 Tip: Use space to select and move items.
+You may turn off tree mode as well coz it kinda make ui too dense.
+You may also set "Tree view is collapsed by default"
+- You can use pgUp and pgDown to quickly move across page in htop coz up/down arrows are kinda lazy to use.
+- You can check environment variables for a process by pressing `s`
+- You can press `t` to toggle tree mode.
+- You may use `k` to send some signal to a process (say kill signal)

 ## i3wm shows Load Average on the status bar